emilybrooks/emilybrooks.github.io/tms.md

 Fight the 3 balrog encounter
 Note: You're getting 10 sessions for Barry's side story.
 Tsubasa and Ellie have to participate in the session for it to count.

--	Itsuki mazio
+-	Itsuki zio
 	Ellie elec strike
 	Tsubasa auto

 Keep fighting enemies until you have 10 3-star prestige as well

+Warp to b set
 West door

 Macca converter (you can riberama + riberaon if it doesn't spawn)
--   itsuki guard
+-   itsuki auto
 	tsubasa fog breath
 	ellie weakshot